 Today I want to talk to you about what types of countertops we offer, fabricate, and install.

-Mainly, what we’re doing is stone countertops.
-Stone countertops includes travertines, marbles, granites, soapstones, and anything else that’s quarried out of the earth.
+Mainly, what we’re doing are stone countertops.
+Stone countertop materials includes travertines, marbles, granites, soapstones, and anything else that’s quarried out of the earth.
 This also includes quartz.
-Quartz is a naturally quarried material that’s made in a factory, compressed and glued together with polymers to act like a naturally quarried material except more dense.
+Quartz is a naturally quarried material that’s made in a factory, compressed and glued together with polymers to act like a naturally quarried material except denser.

 We definitely want to give you guys the best possible product which is why we don’t fabricate marble anymore.
 Marble is a countertop that is very porous, stains extremely easily, etches very easily, meaning it physically gets damaged by water spots, lime juice, discolorization, cleaning products.
 It scratches really easy from your plates, your cups, just handling it.
 And walking the countertop into your house, it could scratch.
 I’m not saying that it’s guaranteed to have a problem.
 I’m just saying it’s such a large probability that we no longer work with it anymore.

 Another one of those kitchen countertops that kind of falls in that marble category is travertine.
 Travertine is a countertop that is just so porous, it sucks everything into it.
 Now, we’re talking about travertine and limestone as well.
 You could dump tons and tons and tons of sealer on it and still probably would suck a stain if you didn’t wipe it off immediately as you use your kitchen.